This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 Are you making the most of your backyard?
 Do you have a large landscaped property or garden space that you’re not using?

 If you own some outside space that is currently unused, you can rent it out as an event venue or garden plots.
-Renting your backyard as a venue for events — like weddings, corporate events, and fundraisers — can really pad your wallet if done correctly.
+Renting your backyard as a venue for events — like weddings, parties & corporate events, fundraisers — can really pad your wallet if done correctly.

 Garden space can be highly desirable — especially to people who own small gardens or no garden at all.